-One look into the captivating amber or blue-green eyes of the Weimaraner and you’ll be hooked.
-This beautiful and athletic dog breed sports a uniform coat that is steel grey in color.
-Originally bred to be a sportsman's companion, the Weimaraner—or Weir, for short—is a versatile dog breed that is happy on the hunt but loves to be part of your home life.
+The Weimaraner is a beautiful and athletic large-size sporting dog breed from Germany with a uniform steel gray coat.
+It's also known for having oversized floppy ears and soulful eyes that resemble the features of a bloodhound.
+Originally bred to be a sportsman's companion, the Weimaraner—sometimes known as Weir or the "gray ghost"—is a versatile dog breed that is happy on the hunt but loves to be a big part of your home and family life.

 Characteristics of the Weimaraner